Ludwig-K/QGisLinearReference/README.md

 ## Support ##
 If you are having issues, please let me know.
-You can directly contact me via ludwig@kni-online.de
+You can directly contact me via ludwig[at]kni-online.de

 ## License ##
 The project is licensed under the GNU GPL 2 license.